browserengineering/book/book/scripts.md

 methods collectively called the DOM API, for "Document Object Model".
 The DOM API is big, and it keeps getting bigger, so we won't implementing all, or even most, of it.
-But a few core functions show the range of the full API:
+But a few core functions show key elements of the full API:

 -   `querySelectorAll` returns all the elements matching a selector;
 -   `getAttribute` returns an element's value for some attribute; and